carteras/IT-CBR/learning/python/challenges/python_foundation_challenge5.md

 ## Challenge

 You must complete a program that creates an end to end solution for the following challenges.

+While completing your challenges you should attempt to show evidence of all of the things we've learned this term:

+* Variables
+* Operations
+* Functions
+* Iteration
+* Reading/Writing files
+* Data Structures such as lists or dictionaries

+As well as using some of the module tools that we've imported such as requests, such as itertools, pyzipper, etc.

 #### Challenge 4